 In \cite{Ikeda}, the authors studied QP-manifolds of degree 3 and derived a new 4-dimensional topological field theory by the AKSZ construction.
 The authors showed that a QP-manifold of degree 3 gives rise to a Lie algebroid up to homotopy (Ikeda-Uchino algebroid), and analyzed its algebraic and geometric structures.

-In this paper, we restudy QP-manifolds of degree 3 and find that a QP-manifold of degree 3 can give rise to a more fruitful geometric structure, which we call an $\LWX$ 2-algebroid.
-Roughly speaking, an $\LWX$ 2-algebroid is a graded vector bundle $\huaE=E_0\oplus E_{-1}$ over $M$, whose section space is a Leibniz 2-algebra, together with an anchor map $\rho:E_0\longrightarrow TM$ and a nondegenerate symmetric bilinear form of degree $1$, such that some compatibility conditions are satisfied.
+In this paper, we restudy QP-manifolds of degree 3 and find that a QP-manifold of degree 3 can give rise to a more fruitful geometric structure, which we call a $\LWX$ 2-algebroid.
+Roughly speaking, a $\LWX$ 2-algebroid is a graded vector bundle $\huaE=E_0\oplus E_{-1}$ over $M$, whose section space is a Leibniz 2-algebra, together with an anchor map $\rho:E_0\longrightarrow TM$ and a nondegenerate graded symmetric bilinear form of degree $1$, such that some compatibility conditions are satisfied.
 See Definition \ref{defi:Courant-2 algebroid} for details.
 Since Leibniz 2-algebras are the categorification of Leibniz algebras, $\LWX$ 2-algebroids can be viewed as the categorification of Courant algebroids.
-We show that we can obtain a Lie 3-algebra (3 term $L_\infty$-algebras) from an $\LWX$ 2-algebroid if we use the skew-symmetric bracket.
-This generalize Roytenberg and Weinstein's result given in \cite{rw}.
+This viewpoint can also be justified by another fact: a Courant algebroid over a point is a quadratic Lie algebra while a $\LWX$ 2-algebroid over a point is a quadratic Lie 2-algebra.
+Generalizing Li-Bland and Meinrenken's construction of a Courant algebroid from a coisotropic action of a quadratic Lie algebra on a manifold \cite{DLB}, we construct a $\LWX$ 2-algebroid, called the transformation $\LWX$ 2-algebroid, using an action of a quadratic Lie 2-algebra on a manifold.
+We show that we can obtain a Lie 3-algebra (3-term $L_\infty$-algebras) from a $\LWX$ 2-algebroid if we use the skew-symmetric bracket.
+This is a higher analogue of Roytenberg and Weinstein's result given in \cite{rw}.